A Brief Overview, Updated 3/17/20

 The AN/GRA-6 system got its first combat test during the Korean War and was certainly used in Vietnam.
 By the Korean War, it had largely replaced earlier WWII RWI sets that operated with both AM and FM tactical radio circuits.
 Those systems included the RM-29/39, RC-261 and others.

 When the “New Family” of VRC-12 equipment entered service in the mid-1960’s, the AN/GRA-6 system was replaced by the AN/GRA-39 which provides the same function in those newer systems.
-RWI is now known as NRI, Net Radio Interface.
+RWI is now known as NRI, Net Radio Interface these days.

 Above: The C-434 Local Control (left) and C-433 Remote Control (right) here connected with 150 feet of WD-1A/TT infantry field telephone wire for testing purposes.
 Cables at the rear of the Local unit plug into the radio(s) to be controlled remotely (not seen above).
 The Local Control unit can also be directly plugged into the MT-297/8 shock mount supporting the GRC-3/8 sets while installed in a vehicle.
 In that installation the distant Remote Control unit can select either of the two installed radios as needed.

 NOTE: In this system “Local” means local to the radio set.
 “Remote” means distant from the actual radio set being used.

 Above: The C-434 Local Control set seen here sitting on the seat underneath the A.R.C.
 Type 12 Aircraft set (which is not involved).
 The VRC-7 radio, (AKA the RT-70 as the Receiver-Transmitter), is mounted in the vehicle using its battery and antenna system.
 The C-434 plugs into the handset jack on the radio for remote control operation.
 The GRA-6 system will also work with the other “Old Family” radios such as the GRC-3/8, PRC-10 and PRC-47 etc.